Real-Time Spray Advisory

 💉 Water-Soluble Liquids (SL, S)

-Add soluble liquid (SL) and solution (S) formulations.
-These dissolve completely in water and include many glyphosate and paraquat formulations.
+Add soluble liquid formulations.
+These include many glyphosate formulations.

 8